-On or about November 17, 1995, the Debtor filed a civil action (the "Morrison Litigation") entitled Baron's Stores.
-Inc. v.
-Morrison.
-Brown, Argiz & Company, P.A., a Florida professional association, Albert Morrison, Jr., Antonio L. Argiz and Manuel Rodriguez, Jr., Case No. 95-22509 in the Circuit Court of the 11th Judicial Circuit in and for Dade County, Florida.
-The Morrison Litigation asserts that Morrison negligently failed to detect that the Debtor's former chief financial officer and comptroller, David Peterson, embezzled hundreds of thousands of dollars annually from the Debtor resulting in a loss exceeding \$2.5 million, not including interest or consequential damages.
+On or about November 17, 1995, the Debtor filed a civil action (the "Morrison Litigation") entitled Baron's Stores, Inc. v.
+Morrison, Brown, Argiz & Company, P.A., a Florida professional association, Albert Morrison, Jr., Antonio L. Argiz and Manuel Rodriguez, Jr., Case No. 95-22509 in the Circuit Court of the 11th Judicial Circuit in and for Dade County, Florida.
+The Morrison Litigation asserted that Morrison negligently failed to detect that the Debtor's former chief financial officer and comptroller, David Peterson, embezzled hundreds of thousands of dollars annually from the Debtor resulting in a loss exceeding \$2.5 million, not including interest or consequential damages.

 Following extensive negotiations, the Debtor and Morrison entered into a settlement agreement (the "Settlement Agreement") resolving the Morrison Litigation via the payment of \$2.4 million.
-On May 18, 1998, the Court entered an order (the

-"May 18th Order") approving the Settlement Agreement and providing that payment of the \$2.4 million must be made to the trust account of the Debtor's counsel by Morrison within 30 days of the May 18th Order, \$750,000 of which is payable to the Debtor's attorneys who handled the Morrison Litigation.
-On July 1, 1998 the Debtor's counsel received the check from Morrison in the amount of \$2.4 million and deposited it in her trust account.
+On May 18, 1998, the Court entered an order (the "May 18th Order") approving the Settlement Agreement and providing that payment of the \$2.4 million be made to the trust account of the Debtor's counsel by Morrison within 30 days of the May 18th Order, \$750,000 of which was payable to the Debtor's attorneys who handled the Morrison Litigation.
+On July 1, 1998 the Debtor's counsel received the check from Morrison in the amount of \$2.4 million and thereafter paid \$750,000.00 to the special litigation counsel who handled the Morrison litigation pursuant to the May 18th Order and approximately \$950,000.00 to BankAtlantic, the Debtor's secured lender, in full satisfaction of its lien.
+The balance of approximately \$700,000.00 was invested in treasury bills being held by the Debtor's counsel in contemplation of distribution.